-People keep dying from vape-associated illnesses.
-Here's a list of the 31 reported U.S. deaths in 22 states, plus one in Great Britain.
+People keep dying from vape-associated pulmonary illnesses (VAPI).
+Here's a list of the 40 reported U.S. deaths in 24 states and Washington, DC, plus one in Great Britain.
 Note that the information available is limited, The deceased have not been identifed and specific causes and locations are unclear.

 Causes range from diluents like vitamin E acetate and other additives to cyanide and toxic poisoning.

-The Centers for Disease Control and Prevention (CDC) recommends that people "should not use e-cigarette, or vaping, products that contain THC," adding: "To date, national and state data suggest that products containing THC, particularly those obtained off the street or from other informal sources (e.g., friends, family members or illicit dealers), are linked to most of the cases and play a major role in the outbreak."
+The CDC recommends that people "should not use e-cigarette, or vaping, products that contain THC," adding: "To date, national and state data suggest that products containing THC, particularly those obtained off the street or from other informal sources (e.g., friends, family members or illicit dealers), are linked to most of the cases and play a major role in the outbreak."

 On August 22, an adult was declared dead from a severe respiratory illness.
 The case is related to e-cig usage.
 "This is the first death of an individual in Illinois who has been hospitalized for severe respiratory illness with reported vaping-e-cigarette use," Illinois Department of Health information officer Melaney Arnold stated.
 A particular product was not identifiied.